Australian police arrest 11 protesting against MMG's Tasmania waste storage plan

-The arrests come ahead of a decision next month by environment minister Susan Ley on the conditions for allowing the waste storage by MMG Ltd (1208.HK), the Australian unit of China's Minmetals, at the island's South Marionoak site.
+The arrests come ahead of a decision next month by environment minister Susan Ley on the conditions for allowing the waste storage by MMG Ltd, the Australian unit of China’s Minmetals, at the island’s South Marionoak site.

 Police last week broke up the protesters’ camp 142 days after it was set up in an effort to protect the environment, said Jenny Weber of the Bob Brown Foundation.